dbissell6/DFIR/Blue_Book/Blue_Book.md

 Memory dumps are a type of digital forensic artifact that can be used to analyze the state of a computer's memory at the time of a crash or system failure.
 Memory dumps contain a complete snapshot of the memory contents of a computer, including the contents of volatile memory such as RAM, as well as the contents of any mapped physical memory pages.
 Memory dumps can be used to diagnose and troubleshoot system issues, as well as to recover and analyze digital evidence related to malicious activities or other incidents.

 In digital forensics and incident response (DFIR), memory dumps are considered a valuable artifact because they can provide insight into the state of a system at the time of an event of interest, including information about running processes, open network connections, and any malicious activity that may have been occurring in memory.
 Memory dumps can be analyzed using a variety of tools, including those specifically designed for memory analysis, as well as more general-purpose digital forensics tools.

+**Fileless Malware**: Fileless malware is a type of malware that operates entirely in memory, making it difficult to detect and analyze.
+It can be executed through legitimate processes, such as PowerShell or WMI, and can evade traditional antivirus solutions.

 Crash dump files will contain memory dump when system crashes